-Target Date Estimate the Provide a Business Loan Program for new, emerging or expanding small businesses that create or retain jobs for low- and moderate-income workers, address building code violations and/or handicapped access, and/or leverage private investment.
+Description Target Date Provide a Business Loan Program for new, emerging or expanding small businesses that create or retain jobs for low- and moderate-income workers, address building code violations and/or handicapped access, and/or leverage private investment.
 The program provides these types of loans: • Microenterprise Assistance - provides loans to low- to moderate-income entrepreneurs to assist with their microenterprise business (5 or fewer full-time employees, including the owner). • Commercial Revitalization - provides loans to business owners in the downtown and eligible neighborhood districts to assist with the exterior rehabilitation of their business and/or to correct code violations. • Special Economic Development - provides loans to business owners throughout the city in exchange for job creation and/or job retention for low- and moderate-income people.
 Provide a Storefront Improvement Program to help improve the physical appearance of districts by advocating for appropriate design and historic preservation.
-6/30/2022 It is estimated that one business will be assisted, creating a minimum of 2 number and type of families that will benefit from the proposed activities LMI jobs.
-This activity may also use CDBG-CARES funds for additional job retention.
+6/30/2023 Estimate the number and type of families that will benefit from the proposed activities It is estimated that one business will be assisted, creating a minimum of 2 LMI jobs.
 Location Description This activity would be offered city-wide to micro-enterprise businesses or businesses that agree to create/retain LMI jobs.
-Planned Activities Small Business Loan Program Storefront Improvement Program 5 Project Name Business Technical Assistance Target Area City-wide, LMI Areas, Downtown Goals Supported Offer Business Technical Assistance Needs Addressed Economic Development Funding CDBG \$165,000 CDBG \$165,000 or existing business relocation, walks new bus process, coordinates available loan programs, develops tax increment financing agreements of neighborhood and economic development Main Streets contract, manages the North She Engagement contract, and liaises between but Redevelopment Authority, as well as with state agencies to provide businesses with access to incentives.
-The Salem Main Streets and the Noreceive CDBG support to provide technical assembly including one-on-one consultations on facility marketing (including social media), target main development, business models, advocacy, strategies peer support, recognizing/addressing operation assistance for new or relocating businesses, be proprietor vs LLC), sales project analysis, build services, securing capital assistance, permitting event planning, community engagement, developments, inventory assistance, suppose the proprietor vs supposed to the proprietor of th The City's Economic Development Planner assists with new business location or existing business relocation, walks new businesses through the permitting process, coordinates available loan programs, provides design guidance, develops tax increment financing agreements, coordinates the development of neighborhood and economic development plans, manages the Salem Main Streets contract, manages the North Shore CDC Small Business Engagement contract, and liaises between businesses and the Salem Redevelopment Authority, as well as with state economic development agencies to provide businesses with access to tax credits and other incentives.
+Planned Activities Small Business Loan Program Storefront Improvement Program 5 Project Name Business Technical Assistance Target Area City-wide, LMI Areas, Downtown Goals Supported Offer Business Technical Assistance Economic Development Funding CDBG \$185,000

+Description Target Date The City's Economic Development Planner assists with new business location or existing business relocation, walks new businesses through the permitting process, coordinates available loan programs, provides design guidance, develops tax increment financing agreements, coordinates the development of neighborhood and economic development plans, manages the Salem Main Streets contract, manages the North Shore CDC Small Business Engagement contract, and liaises between businesses and the Salem Redevelopment Authority, as well as with state economic development agencies to provide businesses with access to tax credits and other incentives.
 The Salem Main Streets and the North Shore CDC programs receive CDBG support to provide technical assistance to small businesses including one-on-one consultations on facility design, appearance and marketing (including social media), target market research, business plan development, business models, advocacy, strategy, expansion assistance, peer support, recognizing/addressing operating and financial risks, location assistance for new or relocating businesses, business structuring (i.e. sole proprietor vs LLC), sales project analysis, building brand awareness, IT services, securing capital assistance, permitting navigation, client analysis, event planning, community engagement, developing partnerships, improved business operations, inventory assistance, supply chain management analysis, goal setting, patent applications, wholesale pitch development, increase sales opportunities, hiring, and general business planning.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Location Description It is estimated that a minimum of five LMI jobs will be created.
-It is estimated that a minimum of five LMI jobs will be created.
-This program would be available to eligible businesses city-wide.
-Planned Activities Salem Main Streets Program Economic Development Program Delivery Enterprise Center Micro-Enterprise Program 6 Project Name Neighborhood Improvement Activities Target Area LMI Areas, City wide Goals Supported Invest in Parks Infrastructure & Public Facilities Needs Addressed Neighborhood Public Facilities and Infrastructure Funding CDBG \$360,456
+Estimate the number and type of families that will benefit from the proposed activities It is estimated that a minimum of six LMI jobs will be created.
+Location Description This program would be available to eligible businesses city-wide.
+Planned Activities Salem Main Streets Program Economic Development Program Delivery Small Business Engagement Program 6 Project Name Neighborhood Improvement Activities Target Area LMI Areas, City wide Goals Supported Invest in Parks Infrastructure & Public Facilities Needs Addressed Neighborhood Public Facilities and Infrastructure Funding CDBG \$430,497.00